atomist/sdm-pack-aspect/docs/developer.md

 Taggers work with fingerprints emitted by aspects to provide particular insights.
 Taggers are simpler to write than aspects.

 Taggers do not have access to project data so can be created and updated without the need to re-analyze to update persistent data.

+Taggers are comparable to aspects using `consolidate` without `extract`.
+The difference is in the lack of persistence of tags.
+This means the loss of a permanent record, but also allows very rapid iteration, simply restarting the SDM after each change.

 ### Simple taggers